valomedia/date-progress/README.md

 The `date_progress` shortcode has various parameters, that allow you to customize your shortcode to your heart's content.
 The reference section explains each option in detail.
 Don't worry, if there is an option you don't understand, however.
-The only options you need to have are `start`, and either `end` or `duration`.
+The only options you need to have, are `start`, and either `end` or `duration`.
 All other options will default to sensible values, if you do not provide anything.

 ### Start